 The Commission may petition the Supreme Court for an interim order suspending a judge pending final adjudication of a complaint under the procedures set forth in MCR 9.225.

 After the judge has filed an answer to the charges, the Commission sets the matter for a hearing.
 The Commission must request that the Supreme Court to appoint a master to hear and take evidence in the matter and to report to the Commission.
 Masters are active judges or judges retired from courts of record.

 The judge may be represented by counsel at the hearing "respondent's counsel."
 The evidence in support of the charges is presented by disciplinary counsel for the Commission.
 The Michigan Rules of Evidence apply to the hearings, which are conducted like civil trials.
 MCR 9.233(A).

 The general standard of proof in Commission proceedings is a preponderance of the evidence.
 In re Ferrara, 458 Mich 350 (1998).

 Commission Consideration Following Hearing by Master

-Following the hearing on the formal complaint, the master files a report with the Commission.
-The report includes a statement of the proceedings and the master’s findings of fact and conclusions of law with respect to the issues presented by the formal complaint and the judge’s answer.
+Following the hearing on the complaint, the master files a report with the Commission.
+The report includes a statement of the proceedings and the master’s findings of fact and conclusions of law with respect to the issues presented by the complaint and the judge’s answer.

 Upon receipt of the master’s report, the judge and disciplinary counsel are given the opportunity to file objections to the report and to brief the issues in the case to the Commission.
 Prior to a decision by the Commission, the parties are given the opportunity to present oral arguments before the Commission.